Our planet

 We have set an ambitious target to be net zero aligned in our operations by 2035 and reach net zero across our value chain by 2045 – ahead of the UK’s national target.
 Our net zero target for 2045 has been independently validated by the Science Based Targets initiative (SBTi) confirming that it is aligned with the SBTi’s 1.5°C mitigation pathways for reaching net zero by 2050 or sooner.
 This is currently the most ambitious designation available through the SBTi process.
 Our near term carbon reduction targets have also been SBTi validated.

-We published our Net Zero Transition Plan and roadmap in early 2023, setting out the steps we are taking across our business to achieve our targets.
+We published our Net Zero Transition Plan and roadmap in 2023, setting out the steps we are taking across our business to achieve our targets.

 Our approach to carbon reduction encompasses: